The U.S. Green Building Council reports LEED® is the most widely used

 LEED® is a certification program for buildings and communities that guide their design, construction, operations and maintenance toward sustainability.
 Based on prerequisites and credits, a project achieves one of four certification levels: Certified (40-49 points), Silver (50-59 points), Gold (60-79 points), and Platinum (80+).

 LEED® for Existing Buildings: Operations & Maintenance helps building owners and operators measure operations, improvements and maintenance on a consistent scale, with the goal of maximizing operational efficiency while minimizing environmental impacts.

 LEED® for Commercial Interiors gives the power to make sustainable choices to tenants and designers, who do not always have control over whole building operations.

-LEED® for Retail is designed to guide and distinguish high-performance retail projects, including banks, restaurants, apparel, electronics, big box and everything in between.
+LEED® for Retail is designed to guide and distinguish high-performance retail projects, including banks, restaurants, apparel, electronics, and "big box".

 LEED® for Homes is a consensus-developed, third party-verified, voluntary rating system which promotes the design and construction of high-performance green homes.